centrifuge/centrifuge-chain/README.md

     Once onboarded, block production should start soon after in the parachain.

 That's all!
 The environment is set.
-You can play with it from the *Centrifuge Chain* client, make transfers, inspect events, etc.
+You can play with it from the parachain client, make transfers, inspect events, etc.

 ## Linting